 General Fund: General Fund is the general operating fund of the Township.
 It is used to account for all financial resources except those required to be accounted for in another fund.
-The activity in the General Fund also includes the activities of the Township's Library and Fire Tax Fund.
+The activity in the General Fund also includes the activities of the Township's Library and Fire Tax Fund as well as a Recreation Fund accounting for recreation related grants.
 In addition, with the adoption of GASB Statement 84, Fiduciary Funds, the Township includes developer and resident escrow funds presented as asset and liability within the general fund.